-Cheap Flights from London to Amsterdam
+Cheap Flights from London to Amsterdam in 2019

 Flight information London to Amsterdam

 Flights per week

 Average flight time, total distance 210 miles

 Talk about a change of scene!
 With a 70-minute flight, you exchange London's royal pageantry, soaring skyscrapers and cosmopolitan vibe for Amsterdam's countless canals, flower-adorned houseboats and charmingly gabled 17th-century houses.
 In the Netherlands' capital city, bicycles rule the road, the club scene rules after midnight and an "everyone's welcome" vibe permeates the air.
 To help you navigate one of the EU's busiest flight routes, Skyscanner presents these travel tips.